enaudon/calculator/README.txt

 v2.9 - Implemented property list/expression conversion functionality.
 v3.0 - Implemented error reporting for division by zero.
 Updated documentation
        (ie. this README).
-v3.1 - Improved access of the display's text.
+v3.1 - Evaluate button is now disable when an expression is not being built.
+       Improved display management and the implimentation of several functions.

 ACKNOWLEDGEMENTS
-     Thanks to EJ Googins for pointing out encapsulation and access issues with regard to the display and its associated property in v3.0's source code.
+     Thanks to EJ Googins for pointing out encapsulation and access issues with regard to the display and its associated property, in addition to errors in several methods that required iterating through the expressions elements in v3.0's source code.

 CONTACT INFORMATION
 Enrique S. Naudon